What is a soft golf ball, you ask?

 If you have a slower swing speed, it can be difficult to fully activate the core of your golf ball.
 That means you leave distance on the table almost every time you play with a ball that has a higher compression.

 A firm or high compression golf ball is best utilized by golfers with medium to high swing speeds.
-If you don’t fall into either of those categories, you should be looking for a low compression ball (if you care about distance on the golf course).
+If you don’t fall into either of those categories, you should be looking for a low compression (bka “soft”) ball if you want to get more distance on the golf course.

 What qualifies as a soft golf ball?